21602160/ali/README.md

-- 👋 Hi, we welcome you to the world of new power
+- 👋 Hi, to online shopping
-- 👀 I’m from india
+- 👀 I’m from pakistan
-- 🌱 I’m currently learning how to use youtube
+- 🌱 I’m currently learning maket
-- 💞️ I’m looking to collaborate on mr.beast
 - 📫 How to reach me : through this app
 - 😄 Pronouns: he/him
 <!---